Small Nuclear Power Reactors

 A smaller version of the GT-MHR, the Remote-Site Modular Helium Reactor (RS-MHR) of 10-25 MWe has been proposed by General Atomics.
 The fuel would be 20% enriched and refuelling interval would be 6-8 years.

-In February 2010, General Atomics announced a modified version of its GT-MHR design – the Energy Multiplier Module (EM2).
+In February 2010, General Atomics announced a modified version of its GT-MHR design, but as a fast neutron reactor – the Energy Multiplier Module (EM2).
 The EM2 is a 500 MWt, 240 MWe helium-cooled fast-neutron HTR operating at 850°C and fuelled with 20 tonnes of used PWR fuel or depleted uranium, plus 22 tonnes of low-enriched uranium (~12% U-235) as starter.
 Used fuel from this is processed to remove fission products (about 4 tonnes) and the balance is recycled as fuel for subsequent rounds, each time topped up with 4 tonnes of further used PWR fuel.
 (The means of reprocessing to remove fission products is not specified.)
 Each refuelling cycle may be as long as 30 years.
 With repeated recycling the amount of original natural uranium (before use by PWR) used goes up from 0.5% to 50% at about cycle 12.
 High-level wastes are about 4% of those from PWR on open fuel cycle.
 A 48% thermal efficiency is claimed, using Brayton cycle.
 EM2 would also be suitable for process heat applications.
-The main pressure vessel can be trucked or railed to the site, and installed below ground level.
+The main pressure vessel can be trucked or railed to the site, and installed below ground level, and the high-speed (gas) turbine generator is also truck-transportable.
+The means of reprocessing to remove fission products is not specified.
+The company applied for the second round of DOE funding in 2013.

 Antares – Areva SC-HTGR